-(i) deductions claimed, if any, under any section (other than section 80P) included in Chapter VI-A under the heading "C.-Deductions in respect of certain incomes" i.e. 80JJAA,80QQB, 80RRB etc.

-(ii) deduction claimed, if any, under section 10AA and

-(iii) deduction claimed, if any, under section 35AD as reduced by the amount of depreciation allowable in accordance with the provisions of section 32 as if no deduction under section 35AD was allowed in respect of the assets on which the deduction under that section is claimed.
+- (i) deductions claimed, if any, under Chapter VI-A under the heading "C.-Deductions in respect of certain incomes" i.e. 80JJAA,80QQB, 80RRB etc. - (ii) deduction claimed, if any, under section 10AA and - (iii) deduction claimed, if any, under section 35AD as reduced by the amount of depreciation allowable in accordance with the provisions of section 32 as if no deduction under section 35AD was allowed in respect of the assets on which the deduction under that section is claimed.